thomaspinckney3/cs4501/README.md

 15. Messaging and queing (Friday 10/2 and Friday 10/9 -- No class Monday 10/5)
   - Integrating online and offline processing / Sync vs async
   - Queueing systems
-  - Project: Sprint 3: Use queing to log site events
+  - Project: Sprint 3: Use queing to log site events.
+Due 10/19.
   - Reading: Kafka at LinkedIn https://engineering.linkedin.com/kafka/kafka-linkedin-current-and-future and
 10. Search, Browse and Discovery (Monday 10/12 and Friday 10/16)
   - Product design strategies for navigating lots of inventory